AtomThink: Multimodal Slow Thinking with Atomic Step Reasoning: Conclusion

+In this section, we provide more implementation details for baseline models and our framework.
+Firstly, we post-train LLaVA1.5-7B and Llama3.2-Vision-11B using AMATH-SFT and a sub-sampled dataset of LLaVA665K, containing 100k samples.
+During this process, the weights of LLM, projector and vision encoder are fully fine-tuned.
+Specifically, we utilize the Llama-factory~\cite{zheng2024llamafactory} framework to train the models and the hyperparameters are listed in Table\ref{tab:parameters}.
+For LLaVA-Llama3~\cite{liu2024visual}, we choose the pre-trained ViT-L/14 of CLIP~\cite{radford2021learning} as the vision encoder and Llama3-8B~\cite{dubey2024llama} as our LLM.
+To align visual features with the LLM, we incorporates a Multi-Layer Perceptron (MLP) as a projector between the visual encoder and the language model.
+For EMOVA-8B~\cite{chen2024emova}, we use the original setting of EMOVA that uses InternViT-6B~\cite{chen2024internvl} and LLaMA-3.1-8B~\cite{dubey2024llama}.
+The C-Abstractor~\cite{cha2024honeybee} with two ResBlocks is adopted as the projector.
 The training of LLaVA-Llama-3-8B follows a structured two-stage process~\cite{liu2024visual}.
 In our experiment, we only load its weights from pre-training stage and deploy supervised fine-tuning.
 During SFT, the training data comprises the LLaVA-Instruct-665k, a 46k subset of PRM800k and our AMATH-SFT dataset.
 The weights of language model and MLP projector are unfreezed.
 The model undergoes an epoch of training with a reduced learning rate of 2e-5 and batch size of 128.
 To create AtomThink-EMOVA, we post-train EMOVA using AMATH-SFT and a sub-sampled dataset of EMOVA-SFT-4m, containing 200k samples.
 During this process, the weights of the LLM and the C-Abstractor projector are updated.
 EMOVA is fine-tuned for 1 epoch with a batch size of 128 and a learning rate of 2e-6.

-For both models, we set the maximum token length to 4096 to accommodate extended Chain of Thought (CoT) outputs.
-This adjustment enables the model to process longer input sequences, facilitating the generation of more detailed and coherent responses in complex reasoning tasks.
-To optimize GPU memory usage during fine-tuning, Full Shard Data Parallel (FSDP) with ZeRO3-style is employed.
-Experiment is conducted on 32 NVIDIA V100 GPUs.